Andy4495/ConnectedStatusMonitor/README.md

 ## Ethernet Status LEDs ##
 The Connected LaunchPad supports Ethernet Link (LED4) and Activity (LED3) status indicators.
 However, I find these LEDs are bright and distracting.
 So the sketch disables them by default.
 If you want to enable them, hold down PUSH1 (labeled "USR_SW1" on the board's silkscreen) during reset.

+## Kentec Display Library ##
+The [LCD display][2] requires the Screen_K35_SPI library.
+This library is included in the MSP430 board package with Energia, but not in the Tiva boards package.
+The MSP430 version of the library requires some minor modifications to work with the TM4C1294 LauchPad.
+These steps need to be performed any time you upgrade Energia or the Tiva boards package version.

+Note that these directions are Windows-specific.
+Mac and Linux instructions are left as an exercise to the reader.

+1. Copy the directory `Kentec_35_SPI` from `<Energia Install Directory>\energia-1.8.7E21\hardware\energia\msp430\libraries` to `~\AppData\Local\Energia15\packages\energia\hardware\tivac\1.0.3\libraries`
+2. In file `LCD_screen_font.h`, add the following to the end of line 48:
+        || defined(__TM4C1294NCPDT__)
+  This enables the large 12x8 font size (font size 3).
+3. In file `Screen_K35_SPI.cpp`, add the following to the end of line 143:
+        || defined(__TM4C1294NCPDT__)
+  This selects the correct SPI port when connecting the Kentec display to "Booster Pack 1" connectors on the Connected LaunchPad.
+4. In file `library.properties`, add the following to the end of line 9:
+        ,tivac
+  This keeps the IDE from complaining about a posssible incompatible library.

 ## External Libraries ##
 * [ArduinoJson][3]
 * [Arduino Time Library][5]